OluwakemiElenpe/Sales-Dashboard/README.md

 ## Introduction
 Introduction
 This is an excel project on sales analysis of imaginary store named **Adidas Store**.
 The project is to analyze and drive insights to answer crucial questions and help the store make data driven decisions.
-This is the link to the [dataset](https://view.flodesk.com/pages/62e6c1afc4d48aec3664b8e4)

 **_Disclaimer_**: _All datasets and reports do not represent any company, institution or country.
 But just a dummy dataset to demonstrate capabilities of Microsoft Excel_.

+## Brief overview of dataset
+An excel file which contained the dataset.
+The dataset has 9653 rows and 13 columns.
+This is the [dataset](https://view.flodesk.com/pages/62e6c1afc4d48aec3664b8e4)

 ## Problem statement:
   1. Which region has the highest sales?